The Lions (peaks): "The Sisters"

-The Indigenous Squamish people named these two prominent peaks "Ch'ich'iyúy Elxwíkn" (translates as 'Twin Sisters').
+The Indigenous Squamish people named these two prominent peaks "Ch'ích'iyúy Elx̱wíḵn" (translates as 'Twin Sisters').
 These mountains remain sacred for their legal marker of a peace treaty, family lineage histories, and spiritual value.
 The two peaks were transformed by the Sky Brothers, or Transformers, after twin sisters that had married with Haida twins created the path for the war to end between the Squamish and Haida people.
 The families that made the Peace Treaty and married together still live in the Squamish and Haida Nations.

 In another version of the myth, the Haida (Stek’in in Squamish), the mortal enemies of the Squamish, travelled down the coast to raid and enslave the Squamish.
 Among the Haida raiders were young twin brothers who were the son of a Haida chief.
 The brothers were given the task of guarding the canoes while the elder raiders scouted out the target village.
 The Haida boys grew restless and climbed up a ridge to view the Squamish village themselves.
 At sunrise they were surprised to see that the first Squamish villagers up were twin sisters.
 The Haida raided, killing many Squamish.
 The twin sisters were spared and given over to the brothers as wives, who returned to the north with them.
 Among the Haida the Squamish wives were admired but sad.
 They persuaded their new Haida family to seek peace with the Squamish, which the Squamish accepted.
 The Creator commemorated their peacekeeping by making them into immortal mountains.

-Sometime around 1890, British Columbia Supreme Court Justice John Hamilton Gray (New Brunswick politician) proposed that Canada rename the mountain peaks to lions couchant from heraldry, or in reference to the lion statues in Trafalgar Square sculpted by Sir Edwin Landseer.
+Sometime around 1890, British Columbia Supreme Court Justice John Hamilton Gray proposed that Canada rename the mountain peaks to lions couchant from heraldry, or in reference to the lion statues in Trafalgar Square sculpted by Sir Edwin Landseer.